Slow growth of quantum magic in disorder-free Stark many-body localization: Numerical results

-A first robust observation is that increasing $F$ systematically slows down the generation of $M_2$, and for certain initial states also suppresses the long-time plateau.
-At fixed size $L\!=\!10$, both the $X$-polarized and $Y$-polarized product states exhibit a characteristic structure: a rapid initial rise of $M_2(t)$, followed by a broad slow-growth regime, and eventual saturation at long times; moreover, the approach to the plateau becomes dramatically slower as $F$ increases [Fig.~\ref{fig1}(a,b)].
-Random Bloch product states display the same qualitative slow-growth-and-saturation pattern [Fig.~\ref{fig1}(d)], but with a noticeably stronger sensitivity of the plateau to $F$: for stronger tilts the saturation value can remain well below $M_2^{\mathrm{Haar}}$, corresponding to a sizable long-time $\Delta M_2$.
-In sharp contrast, the $Z$-polarized initial state stays at very small $M_2(t)$ over the entire time window and shows pronounced temporal fluctuations without a clear monotonic slow-growth trend [Fig.~\ref{fig1}(c)], demonstrating strong initial-state selectivity in the production of nonstabilizer resources under the same constrained dynamics.
-The system-size dependence confirms that the slow growth and saturation observed above are generic for a broad class of initial states.
-For the $X$-polarized, $Y$-polarized, and random Bloch initial states, the time traces for $L\!=\!6,8,10,12,14$ consistently show slow growth over wide time windows followed by saturation, with the plateau increasing with $L$ [Fig.~\ref{fig2}(a,b,d)].
-We fit these curves using the growth form introduced in the analytical part (black dashed lines in Fig.~\ref{fig2}(a,b,d)), obtaining stable estimates of the saturation values used in the scaling analysis below.
-By comparison, the $Z$-polarized state remains dominated by low-valued, strongly fluctuating $M_2(t)$ across all studied sizes [Fig.~\ref{fig2}(c)], motivating a separate emphasis on its saturation scaling versus $F$.
+A first robust observation is that increasing $F$ systematically slows the generation of magic and, for certain initial states, also suppresses the long-time plateau.
+At fixed size $L\!=\!10$, both $|\Psi_X\rangle$ and $|\Psi_Y\rangle$ exhibit a rapid initial rise of $M_2(t)$ followed by a broad slow-growth regime and eventual saturation; the approach to the plateau becomes dramatically slower as $F$ increases [Fig.~\ref{fig1}(a,b)].
+Random Bloch-sphere product states display the same qualitative slow-growth-and-saturation pattern [Fig.~\ref{fig1}(d)], but with a stronger $F$-dependence of the plateau: for larger tilts the saturation value can remain well below $M_2^{\mathrm{Haar}}$, corresponding to a sizable long-time $\Delta M_2$.
+In sharp contrast, the $Z$-polarized computational-basis initial state stays at very small $M_2(t)$ throughout the accessible time window.
+It shows pronounced temporal fluctuations without a clear monotonic slow-growth trend [Fig.~\ref{fig1}(c)], demonstrating strong initial-state selectivity in the production of non-Clifford resources under the same constrained dynamics.

+The system-size dependence confirms that the slow growth and saturation are generic for a broad class of initial states.
+For $|\Psi_X\rangle$, $|\Psi_Y\rangle$, and random product ensembles, the time traces for $L=6,8,10,12,14$ consistently show slow growth over extended time windows followed by saturation, with the plateau increasing with $L$ [Fig.~\ref{fig2}(a,b,d)].
+We fit these curves using Eq.~\eqref{eq:log_growth} (black dashed lines in Fig.~\ref{fig2}(a,b,d)) to extract plateau values used in the scaling analysis below.
+By comparison, the $Z$-polarized case remains dominated by low-valued, strongly fluctuating $M_2(t)$ across all studied sizes [Fig.~\ref{fig2}(c)], motivating a separate emphasis on its saturation behavior versus $F$.